Yemen's tribes 'put differences aside' to protest for change

 Libya rebels react to Hetherington death

 It can be perceived as a snub of Western military might.
 And the question now is whether any sort of political victory can be weaned from a seemingly struggling military campaign.
+How long before calm comes to Libya?
+Will Gadhafi go?
+And how will Western powers, facing potential military embarrassment, respond?

 "They are trying to avoid losing," said military strategy scholar Michael Keane, a fellow of National Security at the Pacific Council on International Policy.
 "But we're not trying to win because we're not sure what that means."